LewisIsWorking/PathWarsWiki/Writerside/topics/Feedback-from-Ross-on-getting-started-guide.md

 Good description, but you repeat the same line twice for some reason.

 Discord.
-Why is this step 2, when most of the people join *from* discord, and why is this a separate step from telegram?
+Why is this step 2, when most of the people join *from* discord, and why is this a separate step from the telegram?
 More clunk.

 Establishing the Character's Lore.
 Spoiler warning is pretty good.

-Github optional should be a note under the lore guide, not it's own separate topic.
+GitHub optional should be a note under the lore guide, not its own separate topic.

 Learn the rules

 Good introduction,

-Paizo Varient rules
+Paizo Variant rules
 Good intro, good warnings.

 Homebrew rule changes.
-Excellent page, no notes.
+An excellent page, no notes.

 Paizo Optional rules linked under the top 'Optional Rules', not buried in the homebrew rules page.

 Ross, [12/08/2024 17:32]
 Talk to me
 This should either be the last step below the character creation guide, or the first step, Putting it in the middle is strange.

 Make the Character.
 This category, all about the rules and how build a character within the rules, is below the rule changes?
-Strange choice imo.
+Strange choice IMO.
 Those next to the 3rd party content, would be a better fit.

 3rd party content.
 Why is there a link to a pathbuilder guide first, unrelated to the topic title?
 Move it to the pathbuild topic.
 Not only that, but you have two links that do the same thing? one in github and one in notion?